softiger/tensorbase/README.md

 * Optimized for modern hardwares and SMEs
 * Balancing query performance and latency
 * Exploring performance-oriented technologies in Rust community
+* Exploring several new ideas in Rust and OLAP DB community

 ## Roadmap